AlexsLemonade/OpenPBTA-analysis/figures/README.md

 ```
 bash scripts/run-figures.sh
 ```
-All figures print out to the `./figures` folder and will be linked to the accompanying manuscript repository `OpenPBTA-manuscript`.
+All figures print out to the `figures/pngs` folder and will be linked to the accompanying manuscript repository `OpenPBTA-manuscript`.

-4) Refresh manubot?

-### Summary for each figure:
+## Summary for each figure:

-Each figure has its own script stored in the `scripts/figure-scripts directory`.
+Each figure has its own script stored in the `figures/scripts`.
-All are called by the main bash script, `scripts/run-figures.sh`.
+All are called by the main bash script, `figures/run-figures.sh`.
 However, some are have higher memory requirements than others.

 | Figure | Script | Run Requirements | Linked Analysis Modules | Files consumed |